nolanlawson/pinafore/docs/Internationalization.md

     LOCALE=fr yarn dev

-To host a localized version of Pinafore using Vercel, in the [vercel.json file](https://github.com/nolanlawson/pinafore/blob/master/vercel.json), replace the buildCommand value accordingly.

-For example, see the [repo used for the pinafore.es website](https://github.com/nvdaes/vercelPinafore).

-There is also an experimental `LOCALE_DIRECTION` environment variable for the direction (LTR versus RTL) which is exposed to the source code while building.

-To host a localized version of Pinafore using Vercel, in the [vercel.json file](https://github.com/nolanlawson/pinafore/blob/master/vercel.json), replace the buildCommand key accordingly.
+To host a localized version of Pinafore using Vercel, you can see this example: [buildCommand in vercel.json for Spanish](https://github.com/nvdaes/vercelPinafore/blob/45c70fb2088fe5f2380a729dab83e6f3ab4e6291/vercel.json#L9).